Late Edwardian Corset Class

 Remember to allow for tax and shipping in your project budget.

-All class lessons and PDF handouts will continue to be available to students on an unlimited-access basis after the Facebook group is closed.
+All class lessons and PDF handouts will continue to be available to students on an unlimited-access basis including the Facebook group.

-Includes all 4 sewing lessons (released weekly during class time) followed with no-expiration & unlimited access, weekly access to instructor, connection with other Edwardian costumers, and a fun corset sewing project!
+Includes all 4 sewing lessons followed with no-expiration & unlimited access, weekly access to instructor, connection with other Edwardian costumers, and a fun corset sewing project!

 Jennifer Rosbrugh, instructor